 • electromechanical games

 The early multi-game payout machines were a bit different than what slot players see today.
-In essence, three games were attached together.
+In essence, three games were attached.
 A gambler would insert a coin in each machine and be capable of winning on each machine individually or when three bars showed up on the paylines in any of the three machines.

 Because of their size, the slots were often referred to as “monsters” or ”Frankensteins” and ultimately weren’t very popular.
 These games eventually faded away, but at least served as a precursor to other multi-payout games that would come on the market later and prove to be much more popular with players.